With Roundtables event Participants are able to engage together and discuss a subject over a multi people video call.

 - Once the Roundtable has started:

-- If user can register to the session, he will see the list of people already in the call written on the banner
+- If the Participant can register to the Session, they will see the list of people already in the call written on the banner

-- If user can't register to the session, he will only see the banner image without any change
+- If the Participant can't register to the Session, they will only see the banner image without any change

-- When the Roundtable is over, it goes back to the session banner image with a text explaining "This roundtable is over"
+- When the Roundtable is over, it goes back to the session banner image with a text stating "This roundtable is over"

 During the Roundtable session

-- When a user joins a room he is prompted to allow access to Camera and Microphone
+- When a Participant joins a room they will be prompted to allow access to Camera and Microphone

 - By default, everyone will join with their Camera and Microphone OFF

-- Each user will have all actions available for a typical video call
+- Each Participant will have all actions available, just like any other standard video call

 - If the limit is reached, people will see the Camera button disabled